Domain Authority Explained

 22. Link Title Attribution: The link title (the text that appears when you hover over a link) is also used as a weak relevancy signals.

-24. Link Location In Content: Links in the beginning of a piece of content carry slight more weight than links placed at the end of the content.
+24. Link Location In Content: Links in the beginning of a piece of content carry slightly more weight than links placed at the end of the content.

 25. Link Location on Page: Where a link appears on a page is important.
 Generally, links embedded in a page’s content are more powerful than links in the footer or sidebar area.